Sherya Shayam

 Symptoms appear 12 hours to 5 days after the infection.

-Keep aware of signs of severe dehydration, including:
+Be aware of signs of severe dehydration, including:

 • Low blood sugar